-- Quarter grades will be posted on the day indicated in the calendar handbook. - The portal should not be used as the only tool to determine missing assignments or classwork since the length of time that a student allotted for a teacher to enter grades is longer than the length of time that a student is allotted for makeup work. - 3.
+Grades are reported quarterly with final semester grades posted in January and June respectively.
+Only semester grades will appear on a student's transcript.
+The PowerSchool portal should not be used as the only tool to determine missing assignments or classwork since the length of time that a student allotted for a teacher to enter grades is longer than the length of time that a student is allotted for makeup work.

 Grades will generally be posted within 10 school days of the assignment due date.
 Therefore, students and parents should not contact teachers requesting a grade sooner than 10 school days.
 Marking period grades at the early part of the quarter may seem low or high and may fluctuate greatly when even a minor assignment is entered.
-As more assignments are entered, the marking period average will be closer to the final grade. - Attendance concerns should be addressed by leaving a message on the school's attendance line.
+As more assignments are entered, the marking period average will be closer to the final grade.

+Attendance concerns should be addressed by leaving a message on the school's attendance line (978-887-2323 X11000)..
 Please be sure to include the student's name as well as the date that you are calling about.